MouazAlsayyad/Aspire-with-Clean-Architecture/README.md

 ## 🎯 Overview

 AspireApp is a cloud-native application built with .NET Aspire that demonstrates best practices in:
+- **Modular Monolith Architecture** - Self-contained modules with clear boundaries following DDD principles
+- **Domain-Driven Design** - Rich domain models, domain services, and domain events
 - **Clean Architecture** - Separation of concerns across multiple layers
 - **Authentication & Authorization** - JWT-based authentication with refresh tokens and Role-Based Access Control (RBAC)
-- **Microservices-Ready** - Built with .NET Aspire for distributed application development
+- **Microservices-Ready** - Built with .NET Aspire for distributed application development, modules can be extracted into microservices
 - **Modern API Design** - Minimal APIs with endpoint-based routing

 The application provides a complete user management system with roles and permissions, allowing fine-grained access control to resources.
 It supports both role-based permissions and direct user permission assignment, providing maximum flexibility for access control.
 It includes a secure refresh token mechanism for seamless token renewal without requiring users to re-authenticate.
 The application also features comprehensive activity logging with automatic entity change tracking, domain events, and structured logging with Serilog.

+## 🏛️ Architecture Pattern

+This project follows a **Modular Monolith** architecture where each feature/module is organized as a self-contained unit following Domain-Driven Design principles.
+The **Notification module** serves as the reference pattern for all modules, demonstrating the ideal structure with Domain, Application, and Infrastructure layers within a single module project.

+**Key Benefits:**
+- **Modularity**: Each module is independent and can be extracted into microservices later
+- **Domain Focus**: Business logic is centralized in domain services (Managers)
+- **Testability**: Easy to unit test each module independently
+- **Maintainability**: Changes are isolated to specific modules
+- **Scalability**: Modules can be extracted into separate services as needed

 ## 🏗️ Architecture

-This project follows **Clean Architecture** principles, organizing code into distinct layers with clear dependencies:
+This project follows **Modular Monolith** architecture with **Domain-Driven Design (DDD)** principles, organizing code into distinct layers with clear dependencies.
+Each module follows the same architectural pattern:

 ```
 ┌─────────────────────────────────────────────────────────┐